gopalkrishnawaja/PubMed/README.md

 `gimini.py`: The Python script that loads the dataset, defines the objective function for hyperparameter optimization, and runs the ParamTuner and RayTuneParamTuner for Google's `gemini-pro` llm.

-`test_mistral` : Started to implement experimentation of mistral but fell short of time.
+`test_mistral.py` : Started to implement experimentation of mistral but fell short of time.

 `Results.docx` : Tabulates the results of hyperparameter tuning for openai and gemini.